José de la Luz Sáenz

-José de la Luz Sáenz (May 17, 1888 – April 12, 1953) was a Mexican American educator, soldier, writer, and civil rights activist best known for his military service in World War I and his leadership in the Mexican American Civil Rights Movement in the United States.
-His wartime diary provides a rare firsthand account of a Mexican American soldier's experience abroad and highlights the ongoing discrimination Latino servicemen faced at home.
-His experiences on and off the battlefield shaped a lifelong commitment to justice, culminating in his role as a founding member of the League of United Latin American Citizens (LULAC), the longest-standing Latino civil rights organization in the U.S.
+José de la Luz Sáenz (May 17, 1888 – April 12, 1953) was a Mexican American educator, writer, and civil rights activist best known for his military service in World War I and his leadership in the Mexican American Civil Rights Movement in the United States.
+His wartime diary provides the only firsthand account of a Mexican American soldier's experience in World War I and highlights the ongoing discrimination Latino servicemen faced at home.
+Sáenz was a founding member of the League of United Latin American Citizens (LULAC), the largest and oldest Hispanic and Latin-American and civil rights organization in the United States.

 Early life and education

 Sáenz was born in Realitos, Texas, in Duval County, on May 17, 1888, to Rosalío Sáenz and Cristina Hernández, immigrants from Mier, Tamaulipas, Mexico.
-Growing up in a rural and economically challenged area along the Texas-Mexico border, Sáenz experienced the hardships of poverty and racial discrimination familiar to many Mexican Americans of the era.
 After his mother's early death in 1896, Sáenz was raised by his father, who worked as a laborer and ranch hand.

-Despite these challenges, Sáenz pursued an education—an uncommon path for many Mexican Americans at the time.
-He graduated from high school in Alice, Texas, in 1908 and received a teaching certificate soon after.
+Despite these challenges, Sáenz pursued an education and graduated from high school in Alice, Texas in 1908 and received a teaching certificate soon after.
 He began teaching in segregated "Mexican schools" in South Texas, where his students were routinely provided fewer resources, underqualified teachers, and inferior facilities compared to white students.
 These inequities made a deep impression on Sáenz, solidifying his belief in the power of education as a tool for upward mobility and community empowerment.

-Language and self-education

-In addition to being bilingual in Spanish and English, Sáenz taught himself French and German.
-His linguistic skills would later prove crucial during his wartime service.
-He became known among colleagues for his articulate speech and writing, traits that made him not only an effective teacher but also a persuasive advocate for civil rights.
-Sáenz was a prolific reader and kept detailed journals throughout his life—a habit that provided the basis for his most well-known literary work.
+In addition to being bilingual in Spanish and English, Sáenz taught himself French.
+Sáenz was a prolific reader and kept detailed journals throughout his life, a habit that provided the basis for his most well-known literary work.